Topic Overview

 If you’re preparing for finance interviews, make sure you understand what EBITDA means, how to calculate it, and where its limitations lie.
 Typical interview questions include:

-- Why is EBITDA not a true cash flow metric?
+Why isn’t EBITDA a real cash flow metric?

 👉 You can practice these questions with our case question sets.
 Check them out!